 Milkman pieces together Susan’s information and his own.
 Jake and Sing must have traveled to Boston but taken a wrong turn (no doubt because Jake was illiterate) and ended up in Danville, Pennsylvania.
 Remembering the children’s nursery rhyme he heard yesterday, he asks Susan why Jake is said to be the only son of Solomon.
 Susan isn’t sure, but guesses that it’s because Jake was the son Solomon tried to take back to Africa with him.

 Again, Jake’s illiteracy changes the course of his life.
 Understanding language is no mere party trick — it’s real power, representing the ability to take control over one’s own life.

-Milkman asks if Jake was a slave; Susan reminds him that no one in her own family was a slave, but also notes that Jake registered with the Freedmen’s Bureau before he left the state of Virginia, as all slaves were required to do.
+Milkman asks if Jake was enslaved; Susan reminds him that no one in her own family was enslaved, but also notes that Jake registered with the Freedmen’s Bureau before he left the state of Virginia, as all enslaved people were required to do.
 On this uncertain note, Milkman leaves, thanking Susan for her time.
 He asks her if she still has his watch, explaining that he left it with Grace the other day.
 Susan laughs and tells him that he’ll never get it back — Grace will have told everyone that Milkman gave her a beautiful watch.

 Milkman leaves Susan on a note of ambiguity — it’s clear he’s learned something, but it’s hard to put one’s finger on what it is.
 We don’t know about Jake’s experiences with slavery, and we’re unclear on what conclusions Milkman draws from the new information.
 But it’s clear that something has changed — Milkman is never getting his watch back, and, symbolically, he’ll never be the same materialistic person he was.